Bachelor’s – CLASIC Accelerated Master’s Program

 Core Computer Science Courses - 2 courses (6 credits)

-Required to take graduate breadth courses in the 3 different breadth bins, one from each BIN.
+Choose from graduate breadth courses offered in 3 different breadth bins.
+One course from Bin 3 is required; another course can be from any Bin, advisor approved.
 The list of courses in the Breadth bins is updated every two years.

-Bin 2 is fulfilled with CSCI/LING 5832, Natural Language Processing, a Core CLASIC course noted below.
+CSCI/LING 5832, Natural Language Processing, is a Core CLASIC course from Bin 2, as noted below.

 Recommendations: